dbahetiarkin/dbahetiarkin.github.io/_posts/2023-07-14-dashboard-exchange-blog-post.md

 This will export all the dashboard definition JSONs as separate files.

 ## Dashboard Definitions
 The dashboard definitions will be update on a regular basis based on different use-cases.
-Currently all the dashboard definitions have been kept under the pinboards folder under different categories.
+Currently, all the dashboard definitions have been kept under the pinboards folder under different categories.
-Users can leverage the exisiting dashboard definitions to create dashboards and gain insights into their environment.
+Users can leverage the existing dashboard definitions to create dashboards and gain insights into their environment.

 ## Demo
 Following is a link to a short demo covering the functionalities of the Dashboard Exchange: